 Web of Science: Explore influential and emerging journals

 The Analyze Results feature in Web of Science identifies the journals publishing the greatest number of papers on any given topic.
-It helps you dig deep into your specific subject area and reveals all the influential and emerging journals that can be further analyzed using the products above.
-The Analyze Results feature can also be used to find trends among the top institutions, funding agencies and authors publishing research.
+It helps you dig deep into your specific subject area and identify any trends.
+Furthermore, it reveals all the influential and emerging journals that can be further analyzed using the products above.
+The Analyze Results feature can also find trends among the top institutions, funding agencies and authors publishing research.
 Learn more about Analyze Results here, in the video below, or visit the Web of Science search page to try this out today.

 Interested in discovering more tips to really understand your research field?
 You can download our cheat sheet, which brings together top tips for finding relevant journals, papers and authors in your field, or sign up for our webinar on the same topic.
 You can also read the related blog posts in our Research Smarter series, here.